oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 EC24
 ----

-This is an upgrade of EC23, with the following improvements:
+This is an upgrade of EC23 - currently under testing - with the following improvements:
   - It is scaled to 1985-2014, to be consistent with the CMIP6 historical simulations.
   - It removes data above 10hPa for 3D fields, to avoid unrealistic large PIs due to stratospheric low variances.
   - It extend the amount of regions to be considered, allowing also for Northern/Southern Hemisphere, Equatorial and South/North Pole regions.